ukwenyam/My_resume/README.md

  * Finally you want to connect your Github repository to your Atom editor.
 Essentially what you'll be doing in this step is cloning you repository.

 ### Cloning your repository in Atom.
+A cloned repository acts as a copy of every file and folder in that repository from github.com on your computer.
+It is also a link between your computer and your GitHub repository which allows pushing and pulling of files easy.
 * In your editor, press the **ctrl + shift + p** buttons on a PC and **cmd + shift + p** buttons on a Mac.
 It should open a terminal that looks like this.
 ![ctrlp](https://i.imgur.com/Lcx5oFm.png)
 * Type in 'github clone'